 Time needed: 45–60 minutes for first look + couple's portraits

 Location consideration: If your first look is at a different location than the ceremony, add travel time.
-Arion can coordinate this transfer seamlessly.
+Arion can coordinate this transfer smooth.

 Wedding Party & Family Portraits (30–45 minutes)